We celebrate achievement of all kinds and when it comes to sport, there’s a lot to applaud.

 All our students enjoy an extensive timetabled programme including netball, hockey, tennis, cricket and athletics.
 Our curriculum offers great breadth, with students also participating in activities as diverse as touch rugby and zumba.

-As well as our dedicated PE staff – we bring in specialist coaching in volleyball, dance, basketball, a hockey goal-keeping clinic, and coaching our Year 10 and 11 rowers.
+As well as our dedicated PE staff – we bring in specialist coaching in volleyball, dance, basketball, fencing and rowing.

 Sport for life